University Libraries Receives Collection of Historic Books

 The 300-year-old books are well-worn, explains Carignan.
 The first volume of any collection is particularly vulnerable.
 It gets handled most often, taking the most damage.
 With these books, it shows.
 “We’re really hoping we can just conserve them,” Carignan says.
 “But it’s possible volume one may have to be rebound.”
 The library is exploring its options for preserving the works, but the process could take up to six months.

 Still, even in the damage, there’s history.
 Various inscriptions give traces of the works’ provenance.
 The name Mary Taylor appears in pencil on several of the pages.
-Preliminary research suggests the books belonged to her father, Miles Taylor, a former U.S. congressman from Louisiana’s Second District who possibly received them as a gift from Luther Kennet, a congressman from Missouri.
+Preliminary research suggests the books belonged to her grandfather, Miles Taylor, a former U.S. congressman from Louisiana’s Second District who possibly received them as a gift from Luther Kennet, a congressman from Missouri.
 There are also bookplates, small labels pasted on the inside cover, that bear a yet-to-be-identified crest or badge from the books’ previous owners.